home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 <p><img src='/images/blog/2023-10-12-year-of-the-voice-chapter-4/social.png' class='no-shadow' /></p>

 This year is Home Assistant’s [Year of the Voice](https://www.home-assistant.io/blog/2022/12/20/year-of-voice/).
-It is our goal for 2023 to let users control Home Assistant in their own language.
+It is our goal for 2023 to let users control Home Assistant by speaking in their own language.

 We’ve got great news: wake words are finally here!
 After 4 chapters, we now have the final building block for voice in Home Assistant.